Faith Spotted Eagle

-Faith Spotted Eagle (Tunkan Inajin Win or Tȟuŋkáŋ Inážiŋ Win, /sio/, lit.
+Faith Spotted Eagle (Tunkan Inajin Win or Tȟuŋkáŋ Inážiŋ Win, /dak/, lit.
 'Standing Stone'; born 1948) is an American activist and politician.
 She is a citizen of the Yankton Sioux Tribe who attempted to block development of the Keystone XL pipeline and the Dakota Access Pipeline.

 In the 2016 presidential election, she became the first Native American to receive an electoral vote for President of the United States as well as one of the first two women of 3 total to receive one.
 Spotted Eagle's single vote came from Robert Satiacum Jr., a faithless elector in Washington, who cast it for her instead of Hillary Clinton.

 Background

-Spotted Eagle is from the village of White Swan, now beneath 140 ft of water at the bottom of Lake Francis Case, a reservoir created by the Fort Randall Dam.
+Spotted Eagle is from the village of White Swan, now beneath 140 ft of water at the bottom of Lake Francis Case — an artificial reservoir created by the Fort Randall Dam.
 She still lives in the area at nearby Lake Andes, South Dakota.
 She attended the American University in Washington, D.C., and Black Hills State College in Spearfish, South Dakota, and holds an MA in Educational Psychology and Counseling from the University of South Dakota.
 Her time as a student included an internship for then-senator George McGovern.

 Spotted Eagle is a native speaker of Lakota, and learned English in school.